1996 Pacific hurricane season: Hurricane Boris

-On June 27, a tropical wave developed convection and became Tropical Depression Four.
-It moved north and slowly intensified.
+Hurricane Boris originated from a tropical wave that moved off the west coast of Africa on June 8.
+The poorly organized wave tracked westward across the Atlantic Ocean and Caribbean Sea and entered the Pacific Ocean on June 23.
+The first signs of a circulation on satellite imagery appeared on June 26, centered about 250 mi south of the Gulf of Tehuantepec.
+The system gained enough circulation definition and rainbands to acquire tropical depression status on June 27.
 The rate of intensification increased and the depression became a tropical storm on June 28.
 Boris reached hurricane intensity on June 28 and peaked with winds of 90 mph and a central pressure of 979 mbar.
-Boris then made landfall on June 29 about midway between Lázaro Cárdenas and Acapulco.
+It developed a ragged eye in the center.
+Boris made landfall on June 29 about midway between Lázaro Cárdenas and Acapulco.
 Boris then moved offshore after turning to the southwest and dissipated on July 1 while south of Puerto Vallarta.